 - Cyber Threat and Unauthorised Access to Systems the Bank continues to strengthen its cyber control framework and implement initiatives to improve its resilience and cybersecurity capabilities, including threat detection and analysis, access control, payment systems controls, data protection and backup and recovery. - Replacement Benchmark rate for Interbank Offered Rate ("IBOR") All of the risks and issues arising from IBOR transition are managed and overseen through the IBOR Transition program and various global / regional, business / functional working groups ("WG").
 Risk stewards for the principal risks of IBOR transition are embedded in the Global Business WGs.
-Business lines and functions are working with their regional counterparts on impact assessment and action plans. - Macro-Economic Environment/ Credit Outlook.
-The Bank continues to monitor the global economic outlook and the China -US trade war.
+Business lines and functions are working with their regional counterparts on impact assessment and action plans. - Financial Crime Risk Environment There is insufficient governance around Financial Crime Risk models including review of material models across ASP sites, which were not always fully tailored for the local context and have resulted into large volume of alerts and associated controls causing negative customer experiences. - Financial Crime Risk Regulatory Environment The regulatory environment is becoming increasingly challenging as a result of the outcome of the Feb 2020 FATF Plenary session decision to place Mauritius under enhanced monitoring and the blacklisting of Mauritius by the European Commission effective 1 Oct 2020.
+As a result, several amendments were brought to the local legislative and regulatory environment on AML/CFT.
+The Bank is potentially vulnerable to regulatory fines pending full compliance to the new regulatory guideline and the regulator being under pressure to demonstrate implementation of targeted financial sanctions through outreach and supervision.
+HSBC has devised and agreed a remediation plan with the regulator, which will be completed over 18 months to accommodate the additional CDD requirement.